 Last year, we published our predictions about what CIOs can expect from their service desks over the next five years.
 We explored the impact of recent advances in technology on the service desk.
 Data at the time showed contact numbers were on a downward trend – and we predicted that they would continue to decrease.
 The adoption of self-service portals, automation, data repositories, and data analyzing tools means that many users are solving their own problems – resetting passwords, for example, and answering questions for which they once had to open a service desk ticket.
-Almost everyone agrees, fewer contacts per user per year for the service desk is a good sign.
+Everyone agrees, fewer contacts per user per year for the service desk is a good sign.

 When the most recent service desk data came in, it validated our predictions.
-The data show that between 2019 and 2020, the number of contacts to the service desk did, in fact, continue to go down.
+The data show that between 2019 and 2020, the number of contacts at the service desk did, in fact, continue to go down.
 According to Gartner, the number of contacts per year went from an average of 9.3 per user in 2019 to an average of 6.3 per user in 2020.
 That is a decrease of almost a third in the span of one year.

 As self-serve portals and automation make their way into companies, users rely on the service desk less and less frequently.
 This trend is supported by a change in user behavior.
 Millennial customers, for example, often prefer to find their own solutions rather than call the service desk for help.
 Couple this with improved process efficiency at the service desk made possible by robotic process automation (RPA) and improved knowledge bases, and many companies are reporting greater customer satisfaction.